aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export MHTML to PPSX" h2="Export MHTML to PPSX via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert MHTML to PPSX within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export MHTML to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSX.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert MHTML to PPSX within any Java J2SE, J2EE, or J2ME application.
+This suite of components is designed to provide developers with the tools they need to quickly and easily create powerful applications.

+The process of converting MHTML to PPSX begins with Aspose.PDF for Java.
+This component enables developers to export MHTML to PPTX.
+This is done by using the MHTMLSaveOptions class, which provides a range of options for controlling the output of the conversion.
+Once the MHTML has been converted to PPTX, the next step is to use Aspose.Slides for Java.
+This component provides a powerful PowerPoint Processing API that enables developers to convert PPTX to PPSX.
+This is done by using the Presentation class, which provides a range of methods for controlling the output of the conversion.

+Once the conversion is complete, developers can use the output PPSX file in their applications.
+This file can be used to create presentations, slideshows, and other documents.
+Aspose.Total for Java makes it easy for developers to quickly and easily convert MHTML to PPSX within any Java application.
+With this suite of components, developers can create powerful applications that can handle a wide range of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}